howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 In the GitHub Actions workflow you just created, you referenced quite a few `secrets`.
 Secrets allow you to store sensitive information in your repository instead of keeping them in your code.
 These secrets can be accessed by your GitHub Action when executing a workflow.

-Secrets can be set using the GitHub website graphical user interface as well as the `gh` CLI tool.
-In this tutorial you will learn how to do it using the CLI.
-If you would prefer to do it using the website, take a look at [this guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+You can set secrets using the GitHub website GUI or the `gh` CLI tool.
+In this tutorial, you will learn how to do it using the CLI.
+If you prefer to do it using the website, take a look at [this guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 The syntax for creating a new secret using `gh secret set SECRET_NAME`, where `SECRET_NAME` should be replaced with the name of your secret.